JWahle/piCoreCDSP/README.md

 - https://github.com/HEnquist/camillagui-backend

 ## For developers
-If you made some changes to the script and want to run it quickly on the piCorePlayer, run
+If you made some changes to the script on your local machine and want to run it quickly on the piCorePlayer,
+run the following command from the location of the script:
 ```shell
 scp install_cdsp.sh tc@pcp.local:~ && ssh tc@pcp.local "./install_cdsp.sh"
 ```